(and why outsourcing is the key to a better life as a business owner)

-For the business owner to create something truly special, a business which delivers on their original objectives and motivators, it is necessary to create more time and space to work ‘on the business’, rather than ‘in the business’, and to state the obvious, the only ways to create more time are:
+For the business owner to create something truly special, a business that delivers on their original objectives and motivators, it is necessary to create more time and space to work “on the business”, rather than “in the business”, and to state the obvious, the only ways to create more time are:

 a) to work longer hours, or

 b) to recruit employees who can fill one or many of the critical roles within the business.

 Unfortunately for most business owners, the challenges don’t end there.
 Assuming option b is selected, the business owner then goes about searching for their dream employees in their spare time.
 Not having the time to invest in the process and seeing the process as a distraction from the work they “should” be doing, the business owner begrudgingly hires one of the first three candidates to submit a resume.

 Often thanks more to luck than careful selection, their rapid-fire choice proves to be a success.
 For most, however, this approach to recruitment can prove to be incredibly costly in more ways than one.
 Frustrated by the whole exercise, the business owner gives up on the idea of employees and growth and reverts to option a – hereby trapping themselves within the E-Myth vortex that Gerber’s book so vividly explains.